 - a) where the student has failed a maximum of 60 credits, they must undertake the necessary reassessment prior to the next academic Year in order to fulfil the requirement to progress.
-The module aggregate mark will be capped at 40. - b) where the student has failed more than 60 credits and has a year mark greater than 20, he/she must repeat the Year of study on a full-time basis for uncapped marks or undertake the necessary reassessment the following year without attendance.
-The module aggregate mark will be capped at 40. - c) where a student has no substantiated extenuating circumstances, they must withdraw from the University in either of the following situations: - where the Year mark is below 20; - where a student was absent from all examinations which were due to be sat in the most recent examination period; - where a student cannot complete their studies within the maximum period - d) where the student is on a course with a compulsory year or term abroad or a Placement Year and has passed all modules but has not achieved the minimum year mark, the student may undertake reassessment in one or more modules (up to a maximum of 60 credits) in order to improve the year mark.
-Although the marks achieved at the first attempt will remain on the student's record, the 'raw' marks achieved after reassessment (that is, the actual marks obtained) will be used to calculate whether the student has achieved the required year mark.
-A student who has passed all modules but who has not achieved the minimum year mark required for a course with a compulsory year or term abroad or a Placement Year may be permitted to transfer to a course which does not include a year or term abroad or a Placement Year instead of undertaking reassessment. - 4.1.3 When the Board meets after re-sits/resubmissions are completed, the Board will consider the following options (Boards cannot offer more than three opportunities to undertake the assessment for a module).
-Where appropriate the Board will offer more than one option to the student. - a) to repeat the Year of study full-time for uncapped module marks b) where the student has failed a maximum of 60 credits, to repeat the Year of study part-time, and the module aggregate mark will be capped at 401 or c) to undertake the necessary reassessment at the next available opportunity with the module aggregate mark capped at 40.
+The module aggregate mark will be capped at 40. - b) where the student has failed more than 60 credits and has a Year mark greater than 20, they must repeat the Year of study on a full-time basis for uncapped marks or undertake the necessary reassessment the following Year without attendance.
+The module aggregate mark will be capped at 40. - c) where a student has no substantiated extenuating circumstances, they must withdraw from the University in either of the following situations: - where the Year mark is below 20; - where a student was absent from all examinations which were due to be sat in the most recent examination period; - where a student cannot complete their studies within the maximum period. - d) where the student is on a course with a compulsory Year or term abroad and has passed all modules but has not achieved the minimum Year mark, the student may undertake reassessment in one or more modules (up to a maximum of 60 credits) in order to improve the Year mark.
+Although the marks achieved at the first attempt will remain on the student's record, the 'raw' marks achieved after reassessment (that is, the actual marks obtained) will be used to calculate whether the student has achieved the required Year mark.
+A student who has passed all modules but who has not achieved the minimum Year mark required for a course with a compulsory Year or term abroad may be permitted to transfer to a course which does not include a Year or term abroad instead of undertaking reassessment. - 4.2.3 When the Board meets after re-sits/resubmissions are completed, the Board will consider the following options (Boards cannot offer more than three opportunities to undertake the assessment for a module).
+Where appropriate the Board will offer more than one option to the student. - a) to repeat the Year of study full-time for uncapped module marks d) where the student has not met the requirements to proceed having had three opportunities to undertake the assessment for a module, they would be required to withdraw from the University

+- b) where the student has failed a maximum of 60 credits, to repeat the Year of study part-time, and the module aggregate mark will be capped at 401 or - c) to undertake the necessary reassessment at the next available opportunity with the module aggregate mark capped at 40